ongr-archive/OXIDConnectorBundle/Resources/docs/index.rst

 ..

-.. note:: Language tag and id should be taken from OXID.
+.. note:: OXID uses language ids to distinguish between languages and suffixes fields with "_id".
+Language ids can be checked at OXID admin panel.

 .. code-block:: yaml